What Are Vascular Diseases of the Brain and Kidney?

 Renal vascular disease may be due to renal artery stenosis (related to atherosclerosis), thrombosis, aneurysm, atheroembolic renal disease, and renal vein thrombosis.
 Atherosclerosis may cause Vascular Disease of the Brain when high cholesterol levels meet inflammation in the arteries to cause cholesterol buildup.
 In addition, cholesterol buildup creates plaque that can obstruct brain blood flow to cause stroke, TIA, dementia, or other complications.

-For help with the above condition, check out this Health Plan.
+For help with the above condition, check out this Vascular disease Health Plan.

 For more articles on health and wellness, visit our Naturally Healthy News site.